How do parents and family members purchase athletic tickets?

 - Job and Internship Databases

-- Service Learning Program The Service Learning Program connects students with the greater Eugene community, including public schools and non-profit organizations, to gain experience and earn academic credit.
+- Holden Center for Leadership and Community Engagement: The Holden Center connects students with the greater Eugene community, including public schools and non-profit organizations, to gain experience and earn academic credit.

 What are the residency requirements for the University of Oregon?